Search results for

 Ouch.
 While some of those features are decidedly on the “nice to have” list, it’s a tough pill to swallow that what phone you have should decide how your headphones work.
 If you bought AirPods for any of the reasons above and can’t use them, you’ll feel like you have an incomplete product.

-The AirPods (3rd generation) uses hardware designed to work with Apple products
+AirPods use hardware designed to work with Apple products

 While it seems like a no-brainer to mention, performance also suffers due to the very same chip issue mentioned above.
-Sure, you can technically use AirPods with Android, but you’re not only losing out on features: you’re also eschewing performance too.
+Sure, you can technically use AirPods with Android, but you’re not only losing out on features but also eschewing performance.

 When it comes down to it, the inability for a phone to use the H1/H2 chip in the AirPods products means worse power efficiency even though it doesn’t necessarily mean that the product will fall short in other areas.
 For example, we confirmed in the lab that the ANC is pretty much the same whether you’re using the AirPods Pro 2 on Android, Windows, or iOS.